kmwang123/cme211-notes/lecture-07.md

 * Unreachable objects are garbage collected

-* Garbage collection in Python is implemented with reference counting
+* Garbage collection in Python is implemented with reference counting Last example, we have string a and b, but no variables pointing to it, so no references
 ![lecture-07/gc-2.png](lecture-07/gc-2.png)

 ## Python modules